 Your orthopedic surgeon or physician assistant and the anesthesiologist will visit you in the pre-op holding area prior to surgery.
-Among other things, your surgeon or physician assistant will ask you to identify which hip is being operated on and will mark the surgical site with a special marker.
+Among other things, your surgeon or physician assistant will ask you to identify which knee is being operated on and will mark the surgical site with a special marker.
 Please refrain from marking the skin yourself.
-Your anesthesiologist will ask you a number of questions to help determine the best anesthesia for you.